 The corresponding source code can be requested from Gigaset Communications GmbH, but this will incur a EUR 10 processing charge for the provision.
+This request can be made within three years from the date of purchase.

 Warranty for other uses of the Open Source software